Pearson Opens Bookings For New PTE Core English Proficiency Test For Canadian Economic Migration Visa Purposes

-(MENAFN- Media OutReach Newswire) Philippine test takers can sit PTE Core from February 12 LONDON, UK - Media OutReach Newswire - 8 February 2024 - Pearson, the world's leading learning company, today announced bookings are now open for PTE Core, its newest English language proficiency test.
+(MENAFN- Media OutReach Newswire) LONDON, UK - Media OutReach Newswire - 8 February 2024 - Pearson, the world's leading learning company, today announced bookings are now open for PTE Core, its newest English language proficiency test.

 PTE Core received approval from Immigration, Refugees and Citizenship Canada (IRCC) last year and can now be taken to provide proof of English language proficiency for the purposes of permanent economic immigration to Canada or Canadian citizenship.